 However, a few cases may involve complex investigation and litigation, and those will take longer to complete.
 All cases are different depending on their specific facts, and our personal injury attorneys can give you a better idea about how long your case may last during a consultation.

-How Much Money Can I Expect from a Mesothelioma Settlement?
+How Much Money Can I Expect from a Mesothelioma Lawsuit Settlement?

-The amount of compensation victims receive will depend on the details of the case.
+The number of compensation victims receive will depend on the details of the case.
 Thus, it is difficult, if not impossible, to estimate without more information.
-Lost wages, medical expenses and the severity of your mesothelioma may affect the ultimate amount.
+Lost wages, medical expenses, and the severity of your mesothelioma may affect the ultimate amount.

 Additionally, many of the companies that exposed their employees to asbestos have gone bankrupt, and courts required many of them to create funds for future mesothelioma victims.
 The amount remaining in the particular fund will affect the total amount you receive.
 Some mesothelioma cases result in million-dollar settlements and verdicts, but every situation will depend on its unique facts.